 My hospital stay was about four months total.
 After spending a few weeks at HCMC, I was transferred to Gillette Children’s Hospital in early July.
 I spent the remainder of the four months there recovering from all of my injuries.
 The most horrible injury I suffered was a fracture of my spine at C1 and C2, which is right below the base of my skull.
 That’s what left me a quadriplegic (paralyzed from the neck down) and having to be ventilator dependent.
 From the force of being thrown against the cement floor, I had multiple fractures of my orbit (the bone surrounding my eye), a fractured jaw bone on the right side, severe lacerations on my face, neck and chest.
 My carotid artery had been torn apart, which carries the main blood supply to my brain.
 This then resulted in a right middle cerebral artery infarction (a stroke).
 Also from the impact of my head hitting the floor, I endured a subdural hematoma (brain bleed), a tear in the lining of each of my lungs and finally, the last of my injury list was pneumopericardium, where air entered the inside lining of my heart and caused it to fill with fluid.

 After recovering from all of my injuries, I have a new way of living that I’m still trying to get used to at times.
 This new way of life is very difficult and sometimes I absolutely hate it with a passion.
+It has a couple of “good” aspects to it but only because I made it that way.
 I have had to adjust to not being able to walk or breathe on my own ever again as well as losing my independence and every single bit of privacy.
 Still being able to speak, eat and think normally, I hold onto parts of my previous life.
 Now at age 19, I’m looking into a career in marketing since I enjoy the finding, buying and selling aspect of a small car flipping business my dad and I have for a hobby.

 Even though I do not like how things turned out at all, my life has changed dramatically and I have to manage to adapt.
 There’s so many things I wasn’t able to try before getting hurt and now probably never will unless I invent special devices on my own.
-But there’s no way I can afford that.
+But there’s no way I have the skills nor can I afford that.
+I have some ideas I’ll show in the future.
 So if I could get some links to quadriplegic friendly driving related devices I’d really appreciate it.

 On a Positive Note

 Try not to take everything for granted and live life to the fullest whenever you can.
-It literally only takes a couple seconds to have your life change dramatically.
+It literally only takes a couple seconds to have your life change dramatically or even lose it.
 Keep your head up and don’t let people or other things get in the way of your life long dreams.
+We all are capable of getting what we want if we focus and work for it.
 Remember that if you’re ever having a bad or depressing day.